jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 ShowToc: true
 ---

-## Use domain services for business logic spanning multiple aggregates

-Aggregates are self-contained, consistency boundaries that are enforce the business rules related only to themselves.

-But invariably there are business rules that span across multiple aggregates, such that no single aggregate can enforce the relevant business rules alone.

-One option to deal with this kind of business logic is to pull it out of the domain model and into the application layer.
-However, this drains the domain model of its responsibility and fragments the core business logic.
-All core business logic related to the domain model should stay in the domain layer.

-It's possible to put this kind of logic into a method on one of the involved aggregate roots, but often it doesn't naturally fit there.

-Instead, it's usually better to introduce a domain service to encapsulate this logic and coordinate between the involved aggregates.

-Domain services can use interfaces to access external services, such as a repository.
-For example, a domain service might want to check if a user email is unique.
-In this case, it can define an `IUserRepository` with a `UserExistsWithEmail` method.

 ## Use value objects for strong-typed entity IDs

 Using value objects instead of primitive types like GUIDs for entity IDs helps to avoid common bugs like those demonstrated below.